Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Congestion Warning {#ctrl-pkt-congestion}

-The Congestion Warning control packet is not in use by SRT sender at the moment and reserved for the future.
+The Congestion Warning control packet is reserved for future use.
+Its purpose is to signal a sender about a kind of congestion happening at the receiving side.

-However, the receiver handles this type of packet if it ever arrives.
+There is no condition to send this type of packet defined yet.

-If the receiver receives this packet, it slows down sending rate increasing the minimum inter packet sending interval by 12.5%.
+However, if the sender receives this packet, it slows down sending rate increasing the minimum inter packet sending interval by a discrete value (12.5%).

 ~~~
  0                   1                   2                   3